Medication Standards for Elders

 In addition to giving the medication, it can take several more hours to organize the medications and document the administration of the medications.

-Examples of Medication Errors
+Examples of Nursing Home Medication Errors

-Examples of medication errors include:
+Examples of medication errors in nursing homes include:

 Get a free case review if you or a loved one may have been harmed by any of these medication errors or others.
 You may be able to pursue financial aid for medical treatments and other costs.

-Negligent Medication Errors
+Medication Errors & Negligence

 Because many nursing homes are understaffed, staff members could be overworked and tired, making medication errors more likely.
 The staff member may be distracted during the med pass and may make a mistake.
 The staff member doing the med pass should not feel as though they are being rushed, as this can lead to medication errors.